 Years before when I was pregnant my aunt told me that I should start a blog because I could actually make money from it.
 I shrugged it off because it sounded like too much work.
 Now all of a sudden, it seemed like it was the job that was made for me.

-Before I started a blog, I knew I needed to take this venture seriously.
-While I had seen major success with my photography business, I never really gave it my all.
+Before I started the blog, I knew I needed to take this venture seriously.
+While I had seen major success with my photography business, I never really gave it 100% of my effort.
 I really just wanted to make a little extra cash and it happened to take off.

 I did not want to be the type of person who started a blog and casually wrote whenever I felt like it.
 That was the old me and I didn’t want to be her anymore.